Actipro/Avalonia-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ## Optimal Memory Utilization when Using Layout Serializers

-The layout serializer uses an `XmlSerializer` as the core .NET object that reads/writes XML data.
+The layout serializer has an option to use an `XmlSerializer` for reading/writing XML data that is enabled by calling the [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer).[EnableXmlSerializer](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.EnableXmlSerializer*) method.
 One issue that has been discovered in Microsoft's .NET implementation is that `XmlSerializer` is capable of creating memory leaks, primarily whenever new instances of `XmlSerializer` are created.

-To combat this leak, we've implemented some caching code on our end, but also highly recommend that instead of creating a new layout serializer any time you do a layout serialization, you instead keep a reference to a single app-wide instance of the layout serializer and use that for each layout serialization.
+To combat this leak (which is only necessary when using [EnableXmlSerializer](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.EnableXmlSerializer*)), we've implemented some caching code on our end, but also highly recommend that instead of creating a new layout serializer any time you do a layout serialization, you instead keep a reference to a single app-wide instance of the layout serializer and use that for each layout serialization.

 ## Disabling Floating Window Snap-to-Screen